 The cut line can be snapped to polygons, edges or points, or placed freely in space.
 As soon as the line has been created it can subsequently be adjusted (in the same view) using the control points at its ends or moved by clicking and dragging the line itself.

-If you change views (the line is displayed in all views) or the Plane Position / Plane Rotation values in the Attribute Manager, the plane will be replaced by a manipulator, which can be used to freely position and rotate the plane (which lies in the green circle):
+If you change views (the line is displayed in all views) or the Plane Position / Plane Rotation values in the Attribute Manager, the plane will be replaced by a manipulator, which can be used to freely position and rotate the plane (which lies in the green rotational band):

 Here you will find a series of handles (auto-snapping works for all with the exception of moving axes):